Dining PackagesRoyal Caribbean

 Older, smaller ships in the Freedom class and below tend to price Unlimited Dining at $25-$30/night.
 Oasis-class ships cluster around $35-$40/night.
 The newest ships — Icon and Star of the Seas — push $40-$45/night.

 This matters because a "is the dining package worth it?" answer changes depending on your ship.
 At $25/night on Vision of the Seas, you break even with a single Giovanni's Table reservation.
 At $45/night on Icon of the Seas, you need Chops Grille or higher to justify the cost.
+On the newest Icon-class ship, Legend of the Seas, the package has tracked around $43/night — we break down the per-venue math in our Legend of the Seas dining package guide.

 The same logic applies to the 3 Night Dining Package.
 At $72 on a cheaper ship, that is $24/night — a clear win even for infrequent specialty diners.
 At $182 on a newer ship, that is $61/night — and suddenly you need multiple expensive restaurants to break even.